pnp/pnpframework/docs/using-the-framework/readme.md

 - [Getting Started with the PnP Provisioning | PolyGlot Notebook](https://github.com/pnp/pnpframework/tree/dev/docs/notebooks/Getting-Started-with-PnP-Provisioning.ipynb)

-> [!Note]
-> These are a work in progress to provider richer samples, but these take a while to write.
-If you have any suggestions or wish to contribute your examples, please raise an issue in the GitHub repository.
+_*Note: These are a work in progress to provider richer samples, but these take a while to write.
+If you have any suggestions or wish to contribute your examples, please raise an issue in the GitHub repository._

 If you feel samples should be present in the documentation, please [raise an issue in the GitHub repository](https://github.com/pnp/pnpframework/issues), and lets discuss your thoughts.

-## If you want to know how PnP Framework is build, here is the code?
+## If you want to know how PnP Framework is built, here is the code?

 The PnP Framework is maintained in the PnP GitHub repository: https://github.com/pnp/pnpframework.
 You'll find: